 I’m glad I visited Haberfield.
 I now have a good feel for the Garden Suburb, I understand more about the Federation style of architecture, and know where to come when I host an Italian themed dinner party.

-(NOTE that the time indicated on the map does not allow for any stops.
+And a map to assist you: (You can download it here) (NOTE that the time indicated on the map does not allow for any stops.
 I take an average of 4-5 hours when I explore):